How are sex toys made at Délices Défendus?

 Okay, enough talking, let's show you how we do things! 😄

-What's happening in this video?
+What is happening in this video?

 You can see that in this video, we are weighing two liquids… but what are these viscous liquids?